 Building the .NET DLLs

-Building the .NET DLL version of MPXJ uses an Ant script to first run Maven to create the Java version, then run IKVM to create a .Net version.
+Building the .NET versions of MPXJ uses an Ant script to first run Maven to create the Java version, then run IKVM to create a .Net Framework and a .Net Core version.

-- Download IKVM and unzip the files into a convenient directory
+- Download .Net Framework version of IKVM and unzip the files into a convenient directory

 - Change directory to the MPXJ folder.